LukeTonin/keras-seq-2-seq-signal-prediction/README.md

     Using TensorFlow backend.

-## Hyper parameters and model configuration
+## Hyperparameters and model configuration
 This model uses a Gated Recurrent Unit (GRU).
 Other units (LSTM) would also work with a few modifications to the code.